Cepaea nemoralis: Colour polymorphism

-Cepaea nemoralis is highly polymorphic in shell colour and banding.
+Cepaea nemoralis has been used as a model organism in ecological genetics, including in citizen science projects, because it is highly polymorphic in shell colour and banding.
 The background colour of the shell varies along a continuum from brown through pink to yellow and sometimes almost white.
 Additionally the shells can be with or without dark bands.
 The bands vary in intensity of colour, in width and in number, from zero to five.
 The genetics underlying this variation is extensively understood and is shared with C. hortensis.

 The polymorphism has also been intensely studied for its evolution and ecology.
 For instance, in stable habitats shells tend to be darker in woodland than in open habitats.
 The explanation might be camouflage or climatic selection: paler, more reflective colours in sunny environments reduce water loss and overheating.
 Climatic selection can also explain why yellow shells are more common in the south.

 Another question is why the variation persists, usually even within a locality.
 Researchers have variously argued that the cause is random genetic drift and founder effects, different selection pressures in different areas with mixing by migration, and balanced polymorphism.
 Balanced polymorphism could arise when a predator like the song thrush develops a 'search image' for the commonest morph, so that the rarer morphs are less likely to be predated.
 Natural selection would then favour a diversity of colours and patterns as an antipredator adaptation.
 Most probably, the polymorphism has multiple causes.